User Response in Ad Auctions: An MDP Formulation of Long-Term Revenue Optimization: Constant-factor Approximation Simple Mechanism

 The main challenge of designing a good \emph{simple} mechanism to achieve a constant-factor approximation to the optimal mechanism is that we need to take both the revenue guarantee in each round and the MDP transition into account.
 For example, if we have a \emph{simple} auction that achieves a good revenue in round $t$ but leads to a bad transition for the user's click-through rate in the next round, then this may hurt the revenue dramatically in the long run.
 In an extreme case, the user may leave the platform and the seller loses all future revenue if our proposed simple mechanism incurs a terrible transition.

 Given the above intuition, the key to our simple mechanism is to ensure that (i) we can obtain a constant approximation to the optimal mechanism in each round and (ii) the transitions of our simple mechanism \emph{exactly} matches the transition of the MDP induced by the optimal mechanism.
-In this section, we assume that the possible qualities belong in the set $\{1, -1\}$ and that the transition functions depend only on the quality and not the actual ad shown.
-We refer to an ad with quality $1$ as a good ad and an ad with quality $-1$ as a bad ad, although we do not require the assumption that showing a good ad is ``better'' than showing a bad ad.
-Our mechanism is stated in Mechanism~\ref{alg:simple-mechanism}.
+In this section, we assume that each ad comes with a quality signal $q_i \in \{1, -1\}$ and that the transition functions depend only on the quality and not the actual ad shown.
+We refer to an ad with $q_i=1$ as a good ad and an ad with $q_i=-1$ as a bad ad, although we do not require the assumption that showing a good ad is ``better'' than showing a bad ad.
+A formal description of the mechanism can be found in Mechanism~\ref{alg:simple-mechanism} in Appendix~\ref{subsec:two_stage_spa}.
 Our main result in this section is the following theorem. \begin{theorem} Assume that the set of qualities has cardinality $2$ and that the user state transitions depend only on the ad's quality.
-There is a policy $\pi$ that, for each state (i.e.,~in every round), the policy uses a two-stage second-price auction with personalized reserves and obtains an $8$-approximation to the optimal long-term discounted revenue.
-In fact,
+Given a policy $\pi^*$ with value function $V^*$, there is a policy $\pi$ that, for each state (i.e.,~in every round), the policy uses a two-stage second-price auction with personalized reserves and obtains an $8$-approximation to the long-term discounted revenue obtained by $\pi^*$.
+In fact, $V^{\pi}(\ctr) \geq \frac{1}{8} \Vs(\ctr)$ for all $\ctr \in \S$. \end{theorem}